 What do I want most?

-And I will leave you with these words of wisdom:
+And I’ll leave you with these words of wisdom from author Timothy Ferris:

 Most of the time, “what should I do with my life?” is a terrible question.
 “What should I do with this tennis serve?”
 “What should I do with this line at Starbucks?”
 “What should I do with this traffic jam?”
 “How should I respond to this anger I feel welling up in my chest?”
 These are better questions.
 Excellence is the next five minutes, improvement is the next five minutes, happiness is the next five minutes.Timothy Ferris

 Thanks for stopping by!
-I share my Friday Five every week.
 If you found this post valuable, please share, like, comment, and subscribe to my blog.
-For daily inspiration and guidance on living your best life, follow me on Instagram @miss_susanflynn.
+For daily inspiration and guidance on living your best life, follow me on Instagram @miss_susanflynn and Linkedin.

 - Ten Steps to Become a Triathlete